 Oversized rotor outfitted with reversible blades – Once the chipper is attached to your tractor's three-point hitch system, it will be easy to use and to move around.
 The chipper’s three-point hitch system means that no other motor, parts, or attachments are necessary, simplifying the entire task.
 The feed chute is detachable and comes with hinges, making it easy to reduce the chipper to a more compact size for storage and/or moving about.
 The PTO shaft allows for seamless power transfer between the chipper and the tractor.

-Perfect 40HP tractors – One of the best features of the Titan three-wood chipper is that it’s very versatile, making it perfect for tractors ranging all the way up to 40 horsepower.
+Perfect for up to 60HP tractors – One of the best features of the Titan three-point wood chipper is that it’s very versatile, making it perfect for tractors ranging all the way up to 60 horsepower.
 Since this is a common horsepower level, it makes the chipper a great option for many of the most-used tractors.

 How to Properly Use a Wood Chipper